rutgerblom/SDDC.Lab/README.md

 ## Description

-This repository contains a set of Ansible Playbooks that deploy and configure vCenter, nested ESXi, NSX-T Manager, and NSX-T Edge nodes.
+This repository contains a set of Ansible Playbooks that will deploy and configure vCenter, nested ESXi, NSX-T Manager, and NSX-T Edge nodes.<br/>
+The primary use case is speedy provisioning of a consistent lab environment.

 ## Setup

 Now updated for vSphere 7.0 and NSX-T 3.0.
 Also verified to work with vSphere 6.7 and NSX-T 2.5.1 (just swap the ISOs/OVAs).<br/>
 Tested in an environment with at least one physical ESXi hosts managed by vCenter.<br/>
 <br/>
-Other components used that are not part of this deployment are a FRRouting VM for routing within the nested environment and an NFS datastore availabe to the nested ESXi hosts. vSAN could be used too, but I have not tested this yet.<br/>
+Other components used that are **not** part of this deployment are a FRRouting VM for routing within the nested environment and an NFS datastore availabe to the nested ESXi hosts. vSAN could be used too, but I have not tested this yet.<br/>
 <br/>
 I also recommend having a DNS/NTP/AD server available to the nested environment to host something like a "lab.local" zone and have proper time synchronization.<br/>